oscarpolanco/gatsby-course/README.md

 - On another tab of your terminal go to the `sanity` directory
 - Install all dependencies using: `npm install`
 - If it is the first time; follow the steps on the `Create your sanity project and deploy graphQL API` section bellow then back on here if not continue with the next step
+- If you need example data for `sanity` follow the steps on the `Import sample date to sanity` section bellow; you can skip this step if you want
 - Start your local server using: `npm start`

 #### Create your sanity project and deploy graphQL API